 In order to tackle our main challenge, we used our insights to identify the following design guidelines:

-This allowed us to translate specific pain points and goals into design solutions.
+After analyses of similar platforms and our own research, we were better able to translate specific pain points and goals into design solutions.

 Before integrating Greenhouse, Resprout was supporting an average of 4 pairings a week through manual pairings.
 After building our matching system and collaboration platform, alongside an increase in marketing initiatives, we were able to see an increase in 38 pairings in the first month.

 As our B2B partners have private data on their business success, we do not have access to accurate information on the financial impact of Greenhouse and Resprout.
 However, we've been able to promote dozens of projects such a web development; Doordash, UberEats, Square, and Toast integrations; mobile app redesigns; social media marketing; and more.
-We predict that at least $200,000 in revenue was preserved in 1 month through these digital transformations enabled by our community and Resprout partnerships conducted on Greenhouse.
+We predict that at least $200,000 in revenue was safeguarded in 1 month through these digital transformations enabled by our community and Resprout partnerships conducted on Greenhouse.

 Throughout our design process, we made very deliberate choice to respect our users.